-Commercial glass printing applications: It is also recommended that if the glassware will be used for commercial applications and be subject to commercial dish washing, the glass substrate should be cleaned with the Natron™ G1 Glass primer.
+Commercial printing applications: It is also recommended that if the glassware will be used for commercial applications and be subject to commercial dish washing, the substrate should be cleaned with the Natron™ G1 UV Adhesion promoter.
 The purpose of the primer is to clean the surface off any contaminants.
 This will enable the and give the ink the best possible ink adhesion.

 Post Treatment / Curing the inks

 The MG Series ink will air dry and fully cure within 36 – 72 hours depending on the temperature and humidity.
 However, for commercial applications, the printed glassware products must be baked for 4 – 10 minutes at 275°F. This ensures commercial dishwasher resistance.
 The heat activates the molecules between the ink and the glass product hence achieving 100% adhesion.